Category: Archive of Australian Alternative Comics

 Interested (Photo by Louise Graber)

-Things changed over the subsequent years.
-We’ve had comics events at the Sydney Opera House with international guests but it was so different back then, so ‘underground’, so beneath the radar.
-Comics were even made during the event in a ramshackle upstairs, cut and paste graphics studio called Octapod where minicomics filled were produced.
-At the 1999 event I took the opportunity to do a series of interviews with many of the comics creators in attendance.
+Things changed over subsequent years.
+There have been comics events at the Sydney Opera House with international guests…but it was so different back in Newcastle, so ‘underground’, so beneath the radar.
+Comics were even made during the event in an upstairs, cut and paste graphics studio called Octapod…where minicomics had been produced.
+At the 1999 event I did a series of interviews with many of the comics creators in attendance.
 This became research material for my doctoral thesis.
+In closing, I welcome comments about this blog, especially if you have attended an events like this.

 1999 event: Ross Tesoriero(Radiation Sickness).
 (Photo by Louise Graber)